Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/21hygiene.md

 published: true
 ---

-When hiring, it's easy to fall into the trap of selecting the candidate whose resume most closely matches the job description or who scores highest on a technical challenge.
-To avoid this, I categorize criteria into three groups: hygiene, nice-to-haves, and optimization.
+When hiring, it's easy to fall into the trap of selecting the candidate whose resume most closely matches the job description, or who scores highest on a technical challenge.
+To avoid this, I categorise criteria into three groups: hygiene, nice-to-haves, and optimization.

 **Hygiene**